 I got so lucky with the weather on my trip.
 It was a bit cloudy in the morning but by the time we reached Petrohue Falls, the skies cleared and stayed clear through our visit to the Osorno Volcano.
 I couldn’t have asked for better weather.
 But you may not be as lucky.
 As long as you don’t have torrential downpours and horrible fog, you’ll still be able to have a good day out.

 The biggest annoyance was the additional add on costs.
 I knew that I’d have to pay an additional entry fee at Petrohue Falls, but I was not aware that lunch (that felt mandatory) or that we’d be doing the boat ride.
 I paid 25,000 pesos for the tour, plus I spent an additional 30,000 pesos.
-Admittedly, 17,000 of those pesos were for lunch and I’d have to eat something anyway.
+Admittedly, 17,000 of those pesos were for lunch and I’d have to pay for food at some point during the day regardless.

-But before you think you’re getting a great deal on a tour, keep in mind that there may be extra costs.
-All in all, I spent 55,000 pesos (about $62 USD) for my tour, additional fees, and lunch that day.
+So before you think you’re getting a great deal on a tour, keep in mind that there may be extra costs.
+All totaled, I spent 55,000 pesos (about $62 USD) for my tour, additional fees, and lunch that day.
+Without lunch, it’s down to 38,000 pesos, or about $42 USD, and that’s still cheaper than what I found online.

 When to Visit